-10.20 The process of transfer under quarantine should be proceduralised.

-Quality unit of both sites need to approve the shipment under quarantine and the receiving site cannot use the material before a CoA of the batch in scope is issued.
-Before shipment under quarantine the manufacturing batch record should be reviewed and approved by the quality unit
+The process of transfer under quarantine should be proceduralised.
+10.20 Quality Unit of both sites need to approve the shipment under quarantine and the receiving site cannot use the material before a CoA of the batch in scope is issued.
+Before shipment under quarantine the manufacturing batch record should be reviewed and approved by the Quality Unit.
+For subcontracted activities, the formal quality agreement should cover this scenario as guideline: recommended Chapter 16 and APIC in https://apic.cefic.org/pub/APICQAGuidelinecomplete_new_final2.0_20171102_clean ed.pdf

-For more details see ICHQ7 Q&A Chapter 10, Storage and Distribution 1st question the safe and effective transportation of the API.
-Appropriate protective outer packaging and a reliable shipper should be chosen to avoid damage during transport.
+When the finished product manufacturer request the transfer under quarantine because of the circumstances of the API, such process should be established in a written agreement between the finished product manufacturer and the API manufacturer.
+For more details see ICHQ7 Q&A Chapter 10, Storage and Distribution 1 st question 10.21 Logistics companies who are contracted to move API should be qualified.
+A quality agreement (or equivalent) should also be in place which details the key requirements for the safe and effective transportation of the API.
+Appropriate protective outer packaging and a suitable transportation should be chosen to avoid damage during transport.
 For sensitive products, special shipping conditions should also be specified.
 Records of those conditions should be available to the manufacture on demand and at any time.
 The shipping conditions records should be reviewed for compliance to the acceptance criteria on arrival.
 If deviations occurred an investigation should be initiated and actions justified and documented.
 10.22 Only applicable if safety or API / commercial intermediate stability (indicated by stability data) require special conditions and / or instructions.
 For stable and / or harmless APIs normally no specific storage conditions are required on the label.
 Independently from GMPs, national and international laws and regulations have to be followed.
-10.23 Appropriate transport and storage requirements are typically conveyed to the shipper on the bill of lading.
-If very special storage conditions are required to avoid alteration, it might be necessary to monitor the shipping conditions and to evaluate any trend and records of these conditions should be retained.
+10.23 Appropriate transport and storage requirements are typically conveyed with the logistic company on the bill of lading.
+If special storage conditions are required to avoid alteration, it might be necessary to monitor the shipping conditions and to evaluate any trend and records of these conditions should be retained.
 10.24 Full traceability for all shipments from the manufacturer to its external customer(s) has to be in place.
 If APIs or intermediates are delivered to a broker, full traceability has to be ensured by the broker as well according to chapter 17.
-(Remarks: In this case the final user of the API is unknown to the API producer, therefore full traceability to the end customer should be the duty of the broker).
+(Remarks : In this case the final user of the API is unknown to the API producer, therefore full traceability to the end customer is the responsability of the broker).